 First Year Learning Initiative

-- Socializing students for excellence FYLI courses establish the attitudes, skills, and behaviors that enable students to succeed in the first year and beyond.
-Critical aspects include effective scaffolding and instruction on study skills and learning how to learn.
+FYLI courses establish the attitudes, perspectives, skills, and behaviors that enable students to succeed in the first year and beyond.
+Critical aspects include communicating the practical value of higher education, the promotion of a growth mindset, exploring time/priority management approaches, encouraging ownership of one’s education, and guiding students towards habits and routines that support their academic goals.

-- Design FYLI courses incorporate features that support student success.
-These include requiring engagement early in the course, offering frequent feedback, and formative assessment throughout the course.
+FYLI courses incorporate features that support student success.
+These include Universal Design for Learning, inclusive pedagogies, engaging classroom experiences, intentional assessments, scaffolding, strategic deployment of Teaching Assistants, offering meaningful feedback, and developing formative assessment throughout the course.

-- Coordination Multi-section courses have coordination plans in place, with the goal of ensuring consistency across sections and across semesters.
+Multi-section courses have coordination plans in place, with the goal of ensuring consistency of quality and best practices across sections and across semesters.
 Important aspects of course design and pedagogy are captured in a course Syllabus of Practice.